midearth-labs/web-agent-protocol/v0/wap-workflow-states.md

   Branches: Array<StateMachine>; // Array of state machines to execute in parallel (matches ASL)
   // Uses Assign from base State to store combined results in data }

+// Serial state (WAP extension)
+// Executes multiple state machines sequentially (single-threaded), similar to a for loop
+// Unlike Parallel (which uses concurrency/threads), Serial ensures:
+// 1.
+Step N completes fully before Step N+1 begins
+// 2.
+Each step can access results from all previous steps via $data
+// 3.
+Optional BreakCondition allows early termination (like a break statement)
+//
+// Use cases:
+// - Sequential search queries (try query A, then B, then C until criteria met)
+// - Progressive data fetching (fetch batch 1, check if enough, fetch batch 2, etc.)
+// - Multi-step validation with early exit
+//
+// The state output is an array containing the output of each executed step (steps after break are not included)
+// Each step receives:
+// - Previous steps' results via $data (accumulated using Assign)
+// - Index of current step via $index (0-based)
+// - Total number of steps via $stepCount type Serial = BaseState & ArgumentsReceivingState & OutputEmittingState & NextOrEndStateProgression & RetryAndCatchState & {
+  Type: "Serial";
+  Steps: Array<StateMachine>; // Array of state machines to execute sequentially (one completes before next starts) BreakCondition?: StringOrJSONataExpression; // Optional early termination condition evaluated after each step
+  // The BreakCondition is evaluated after each step completes
+  // If condition evaluates to true, execution stops and proceeds to Next/End state
+  // If condition is false or undefined, execution continues to next step
+  // If no BreakCondition is provided, all steps execute
+  // Example: "{% $data.totalResults >= 20 or $index >= 4 %}" (stop at 20 results OR 5 tries)

+  // Uses Arguments from base State for initial input to first step
+  // Uses Assign from base State to accumulate results across steps
+  // Uses Output from base State to transform final output array }
 ```

 ### Error Handling